Coping with emotions after a c-section (caesarean)

 Depression

-Postnatal depression affects more than 1 in 10 women in the first year after giving birth.
+Postnatal depression affects around 1 in 10 women in the first year after giving birth.
 Having a c-section does not increase your risk of having depression.

 Find out more about postnatal depression.